EvyaIL/MonkeyZ/frontend/GTM_GA4_SETUP.md

 ### 2. GA4 Configuration

-1. **Create GA4 Configuration Tag**:
+1. **Create Google Tag (Base Configuration)**:
    - In GTM, go to "Tags" > "New"
-   - Tag Name: "GA4 Configuration"
+   - Tag Name: "GA4 - Google Tag Configuration"
-   - Tag Type: Select "Google Analytics: GA4 Configuration"
+   - Tag Type: Select "Google Tag" (not "Google Analytics: GA4 Configuration")
-   - Measurement ID: Click the variable selector (curly brackets) and select your "GA4 Measurement ID" variable
+   - For "Tag ID", enter your Measurement ID: G-SYF721LFGB
-   - Under "Fields to Set", click "Add Field"
+   - Under "Settings", click "Show More Settings" if available
+     - If you see Fields to Set, add:
        - Field Name: `client_id`
        - Value: Click the variable selector and select your "Client ID" variable
-   - Under "User Properties", click "Add User Property" (optional)
+     - If you see User Properties, add (optional):
        - Property Name: `user_segments`
        - Value: Click the variable selector and select your "user_properties" variable
-   - Under "Advanced Configuration", check "Send a page view event when this configuration loads"
-   - Triggering: Select "All Pages"
+   - Triggering: Select "All Pages" (or "Consent Initialization - All Pages" if you use consent management)
    - Click "Save"

 2. **Create Custom Event Tags**: